American Diabetes Association Pathway to Stop Diabetes 2019

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-The American Diabetes Associate invites institutional nominations of promising investigators with a high likelihood of making seminal contributions in diabetes research.
+The American Diabetes Association invites institutional nominations of promising investigators with a high likelihood of making seminal contributions in diabetes research.

 Pathway to Stop Diabetes accepts nominations for exceptional investigators with medical and scientific backgrounds who propose innovative basic, clinical, translational, behavioral, epidemiological and health services research relevant to any type of diabetes, diabetes-related disease state or complication.
-Pathway solicits nominations for candidates in all disciplines as applied to diabetes, from medicine, biology and chemistry to engineering, mathematics and physics.
+Pathway solicits nominations for candidates in all disciplines as applied to diabetes including medicine, biology, chemistry, computing, physics, mathematics and engineering.

 Amount per Award: Up to $1.625 million Dependent on program